danmbrown/city-of-whispers/Moves.md

 If they fear reprisal or cost for acting, you may Apply Pressure or Negotiate, or roll Convince/Provoke at a disadvantage.

-Otherwise, roll +Influence
+Otherwise, roll +Influence.
 On a hit they acknowledge your perspective or are moved by your words.

-**10+** They are convinced; they pick a Reaction.
+- **10+** They are convinced; they pick a Reaction.
-**7 - 9** They are merely intrigued; they pick two Reactions or pick one and a Consequence.
+- **7 - 9** They are merely intrigued; they pick two Reactions or pick one and a Consequence.

 #### Reactions
 -   Act until it costs them, hurts them, or they get a better offer